Stratford-upon-Avon in Bloom competitions 2022.

 Riverside Project Updates

-There are three main allotment sites in Stratford, at Alveston and Tiddington.
+There are three main allotment sites in Stratford, at Shottery, Alveston and Tiddington.
 These plots provide important growing space for residents and contribute to the network of green spaces throughout the town.
 Prior to scaling back of our local competition due to the pandemic, our judging team visited the allotment sites each summer - something we hope to resume in the future.
 For more information about Stratford's allotments, visit: